-How to Get a Class B CDL in 2026: Steps, Costs & Vehicles You Can Drive
+How to Get a Class B CDL License in 2026: Requirements & Step-by-Step Guide

 Not everyone dreams of spending weeks away from home, sleeping in a truck cab, and backing a 53-foot trailer into impossible docks.
 For many, the "American Dream" of trucking looks different: driving a dump truck for the city, operating a cement mixer for a local construction crew, or driving a school bus.